asdeenner7ec/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, maintainable code first and optimize only when necessary, based on profiling and performance metrics."

 This quote by computer scientist Donald Knuth emphasizes that striving to optimize code too early in the development process can lead to complex, hard-to-maintain solutions.
 It's more efficient to write clear and understandable code initially, then refine for performance where data indicates a need.

+# 2024-01-26
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In the context of coding, this quote reminds us to aim for clean, readable, and maintainable code.
+It's easy to get lost in complex solutions, but often, the most elegant and enduring programs are those that are simple and intuitive.
+Strive to write code that's concise yet expressive, avoiding unnecessary complexity.
+Always remember that code is read far more than it's written."